Lumière et humidité : trouver le bon équilibre pour tes plantes d'intérieur - Verdeia

 • Soft leaves despite watering → suffocated roots or heat; check drainage, space out watering, improve aeration.

-• Diffuse yellowing → chronic overwatering; let dry longer, lighten the substrate.
+• Widespread yellowing → chronic overwatering; let dry longer, lighten the substrate.
+See our guide on yellow leaves.

 🧰 Diagnosis in 60 seconds

-• Dry substrate on surface and at 3–4 cm?
+• Substrate dry on surface and at 3–4 cm depth?

-• Last watering ≥ 7 days ago (excluding heatwave summer)?
+• Last watering ≥ 7 days ago (except during heatwaves)?

 • Observe 7–10 days (color, vigor, new shoots).